The Good, the Bad and the Ugly: Pre-production

-After the success of For a Few Dollars More, executives at United Artists approached the film's screenwriter, Luciano Vincenzoni, to sign a contract for the rights to the film and the production of its sequel.
-Along with producers Alberto Grimaldi and Sergio Leone, Vincenzoni pitched an idea about "a film about three rogues who are looking for some treasure at the time of the American Civil War".
-An agreement was struck with UA for a million-dollar budget, with the studio advancing $500,000 upfront and 50% of the box-office takings outside of Italy.
+After the success of For a Few Dollars More (1965), executives at American distribution company United Artists approached the film's screenwriter, Luciano Vincenzoni, to sign a contract for the rights to the film and the production of its sequel.
+Along with producer Alberto Grimaldi and Sergio Leone, Vincenzoni pitched an idea about "a film about three rogues who are looking for some treasure at the time of the American Civil War".
+An agreement was struck with United Artists for a million-dollar budget, with the studio advancing $500,000 up front and 50% of the box-office takings outside of Italy.
 The total budget was eventually increased to $1.2 million.
+(Note: The 1966 budget of $1.2 million is equivalent to $ in .)
+(Note: Attributed to multiple sources:)

 As Leone developed Vincenzoni's idea into a script, he built upon the screenwriter's original concept to "show the absurdity of war... the Civil War, which the characters encounter.
 In my frame of reference, it is useless, stupid: it does not involve a 'good cause'," saying, "I had read somewhere that 120,000 people died in Southern camps such as Andersonville.
 Many shots in the film were influenced by archival Civil War photographs taken by Mathew Brady and Alexander Gardner.
 As the film took place during the Civil War, it served as a prequel for the other two films in the trilogy, which took place after the war.
 The three main characters all contain autobiographical elements of Leone.
+Sergio Donati contributed additional screenplay material and dialogue, although he did not receive screen credit.

-Film director Alex Cox suggested that the cemetery-buried gold hunted by the protagonists may have been inspired by rumours surrounding the anti-Communist Gladio organisation, who hid many of their 138 weapons caches in cemeteries.
+Film director Alex Cox suggested that the cemetery-buried gold hunted by the protagonists may have been inspired by rumors surrounding the anti-Communist Gladio organization, who hid many of their 138 weapons caches in cemeteries.

 The film's working title was I due magnifici straccioni (The Two Magnificent Tramps).
 It was changed just before shooting began, when Vincenzoni thought of Il buono, il brutto, il cattivo (The Good, the Ugly, the Bad), which Leone loved.
 In the United States, United Artists considered using the original Italian translation, River of Dollars, or The Man With No Name, but decided on The Good, the Bad and the Ugly.